mkner/robo-time/docs/timestamps.rst

 .. function:: getTimestamp()

    | same as getTimestampStr()
-   | future version may let the type of format that is
+   | future version may let the type of format
-   | a default for this call to be set
+   | that is a default for this call to be set
-   | components (year, month, day, hour, minute, second, remainder)

   :param: None
   :return: timestamp
   :rtype: string